Manituana, the clash of civilizations and George Bush’s ancestors.

 By Loredana Lipperini

-Eight years ago when Wu Ming (who still called themselves Luther Blissett) explained how they write as a group, they used this image: “It’s like with jazz: great collective spirit, group arrangements and individual solos.”
-From that method a first novel, Q, was born—and sold 250,000 copies.
-Employing the same philosophy (collective writing, renunciation of real names in favor of a pseudonym, no photographs, no television appearances) they followed Q with 54, various “solo” books and a screenplay, Lavorare con lentezza, or Radio Alice).
-And now the third and most ambitious test for the five writers, Manituana, recounts the war between Great Britain and its North American colonies from the point of view of the Iroquois Indians who sided with King George.
+Eight years ago when Wu Ming (who still called themselves Luther Blissett) explained how to write as a group, they used this image: “It’s like with Jazz: great collective spirit, group arrangements and individual solos.”
+From that method a first novel, “Q”, was born, selling 250 000 copies.
+With the same philosophy (collective writing, renunciation of real names in favour of a pseudonym, no photographs, no television appearances) then came “54”, various “solo” books and a screenplay (“Lavorare con lentezza” or “Radio Alice”).
+And now the third and most ambitious test for the five writers, “Manituana”, recounts the war between North America and England from the point of view of the Iroquois Indians who sided with King George.

-We rejected the second vision as well, the “alternative” one, partly because it was created for another historical and geographical context (the conquest of the west during the 19th century), and partly because we’re not interested in the cliché of the “innocent” Indian who’s in harmony with nature, technologically backward and a victim sacrificed on the altar of progress.
-Things were more complicated than that, and we tried not to simplify them. [run in or indent] At any rate, it’s completely within the Italian and European tradition to deal with America, pushing the boundaries of the cage of archetypes and stereotypes that America has constructed around its heart.
-And the gamble of working on a trans-Atlantic imaginary framework is certainly not “hardly Italian.”
-Sergio Leone and company found the philosophers’ stone within the western genre: they worked on the most worn-out clichés and transformed them into gold.
-A film like Once Upon a Time in the West–written, scripted, directed, photographed, edited and scored by Italians—is a potent narrative about and representation of America, of its conscience, of its quintessential nature.
+At any rate it’s completely within the Italian and European tradition to deal with America, pushing the boundaries of the cage of archetypes and stereotypes that America has constructed around its heart.
+And the gamble of working on a trans-Atlantic imaginary framework is certainly not “hardly Italian”.
+Sergio Leone and company found the philosophers’ stone within the Western genre: they worked on the most worn out clichés and transformed them into gold.
+A film like “Once Upon a Time in the West” – written, scripted, directed, photographed, edited and scored by Italians – is a potent narration and representation of America, of its conscience, of it’s quintessential nature.
 Today more than ever, with the Atlantic having widened due to the choices made by the Bush Administration, it’s vital to question ourselves on the complex relationship between us and America.

 Above all the women play a determining role, even from the political point of view.
 To what do we owe this homage?